 Readers, would you lend money to someone who didn’t pay you back and started blaming you for their money woes?
 Should we blame banks for making the loans, or the homeowners who decided not to pay their mortgages anymore for the housing crisis?
 Did borrowers not understand the contract?
 If they didn’t, why did they sign?
 Does constant debt forgiveness and bailouts lead to moral hazard?

 Shop Around For A Mortgage: LendingTree Mortgage offers some of the lowest refinance rates today because they have a huge network of lenders to pull from.
 If you’re looking to buy a new home, get a HELOC, or refinance your existing mortgage, consider using LendingTree to get multiple offer comparisons in a matter of minutes.
+Mortgage rates are at all-time lows again in 2015 due to tremendous volatility in the stock market.
 When banks compete, you win.